 Background On Fiori Uptake

-I recently wrote an article that used DB-Engines, which tracks database popularity showing the HANA declining popularity.
+I recently wrote an article that used DB-Engines, which tracks database popularity, showing the HANA’s declining popularity.
 I have accumulated some stories from contacts where HANA was pushed into accounts where it was not intended to be used.
-For example, account executives have been giving the other SAP products clients for free, but they charged for HANA.
+For example, account executives have been giving the other SAP products to clients for free, but they charged for HANA.
 They did this even though the account was not in the market for HANA.

 Fiori is connected to HANA (not for any technical reason, but because SAP has attempted to use Fiori to lure customers into buying S/4HANA).
 Due to this unnecessary connection to HANA, Fiori’s uptake has been even more limited than it most likely would have been.

-HANA now looks less popular than it was ever advertised.
-And this has held back Fiori usage, as only Fiori can’t work with AnyDB.
+HANA now looks less prevalent than it was ever advertised.
+This has held back Fiori usage, as only Fiori can’t work with AnyDB.

 Fiori’s Technology Issues

 SAP has bet big on Fiori, putting massive development resources into it.
-SAP has pushed the number of Fiori apps up quite significantly in the past year.
-With the fanfare published about Fiori, what is lost on the typical person keeping up with Fiori, but without the direct knowledge of Fiori, is the following items:
+SAP has increased the number of Fiori apps significantly in the past year.
+With the fanfare published about Fiori, what is lost on the typical person keeping up with Fiori but without direct knowledge of Fiori is the following items:

 Issue #1: A Weak Technical Base